nv-legate/legate.numpy/docs/cunumeric/source/user/howtos/benchmarking.rst

 Use legate's timing API to measure elapsed time, rather than standard Python timers. cuNumeric executes work asynchronously when possible, and a standard Python timer will only measure the time taken to launch the work, not the time spent in actual computation.

 Make sure warm-up iterations, initialization, I/O, and other one-time computations are excluded while timing iterative computations.

-Finally, for consistency, you will want to also set the environment variable ``LEGATE_TEST=1`` when benchmarking.
-This ensures that arrays will always be partitioned, regardless of their size.

 Here is an example of how to measure elapsed time in milliseconds: